When the shepherd lost his sheep: Field recordings and ethnographic research

-In northern Bukovina, Moldovan ethnographer Vasile Chiseliță recorded a version titled "Doina oilor", performed on violin by Gheorghe Tochită (Krasnoilsk).'
+In northern Bukovina, Moldovan ethnographer Vasile Chiseliță recorded a version titled Doina oilor, performed on violin by Gheorghe Tochiță (Krasnoilsk).'

-In 1990, a double vinyl release by the Soviet Melodiya record label included a version of When the shepherd lost his sheep performed by Procopie Bogos (Buţeni, Moldova), on a piece of birch bark.
+In 1990, a double vinyl release by the Soviet Melodiya record label included a version of "When the shepherd lost his sheep" performed by Procopie Bogos (Buţeni, Moldova), on a piece of birch bark.
+(Note: In Romanian folklore, various pseudo-instruments are widely used, such as leaves, pieces of birch bark, and fish scales.)
 The recording was made by Moldovan ethnographers in 1986.

 Another variant of the lăutărească ballad was recorded in 1994 by Speranța Rădulescu as part of the Ethnophonie project.
 The performance was given by a taraf from Dobrotești (Teleorman, Muntenia).

-Among recent examples of authentic performance are televised appearances by Transylvanian shepherd Mihai Moldovan in 2016–2017.
+Among recent examples of authentic performance are televised appearances by Transylvanian shepherd Mihai Moldovan in 2016–2017, as well as a field recording of Maramureș shepherd Toader Ivanciuc (2024).

 Plot and interpretations

 At the heart of the narrative is the figure of a shepherd who has lost his flock.
 Depending on the version, the sheep disappear mysteriously or are stolen.
 The shepherd believes he sees his flock in the distance, but hope proves illusory: he is deceived by white stones or swaying feather grass, mistaken for sheep.

 The musical narrative reveals feelings of sorrow, solitude, introspection, and despair.
 The protagonist may engage in a symbolic dialogue with nature, animals, God, or with himself.
 Some variants introduce more explicit narrative elements: the shepherd sets out to search for the flock, experiences an internal struggle, and attempts to comprehend the cause of the loss.
 However, the ending is often unresolved – the sheep are not found, and the sense of tragedy remains.

 Scholars analyzing these variants have highlighted several potential cultural and psychological functions of the poem.
 These include its expression of existential loss, its reflection of pastoral moral values such as care and responsibility, its connection to ritual or seasonal symbolism, and its use as a form of emotional self-expression.